Why is this medication prescribed?

 - Unfold the glycopyrronium cloth and apply the medication by wiping across one entire underarm one time.

 - Using the same glycopyrronium cloth, wipe across the other underarm one time.

-- Throw away the used cloth in the trash.
+- Throw away the used cloth in the trash out of reach of children and other people.
 Do not reuse a glycopyrronium cloth.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.